Tree hydraulic acclimation partially mitigates effects of warming and drought.

 A novel tree manipulation study shows the roles of hydraulic acclimation to both precipitation and temperature in two tree species and unravels their effects.

-Analysis of a vast number of tree-water dynamics observations shows juniper and piÃ±on trees have different physiological responses to heat and drought stress including varying ability to acclimate.
-Our new framework allows separation of temperature and precipitation responses in these species, and provides a path forward for better model representations of how trees will function within the evolving Earth system.
+Analysis of observations of a vast amount of tree-water dynamics shows juniper and piñon trees have different physiological responses to heat and drought stress including varying ability to acclimate.
+The scientists' new framework allows separation of temperature and precipitation responses in these species and provides a path forward for better model representations of how trees will function within the evolving Earth system.

 Previous findings suggested warming superimposed on drought would exacerbate drought stress and increase mortality.
 However, during this study’s five-year period of warmer and much drier conditions, no mortality was observed.
 The tree stomata adjusted to heat and drought even when other functions were drastically impaired by drought—stomata acclimation prevented tree death from the additive effects of warming and drying.
 Also, previous work had revealed that juniper trees can be highly resistant to drought, keeping their stomata open, while piñon shut down all functions that kept them alive.
 However, in this study, juniper was unable to significantly acclimate and showed strong reductions in function.
 Piñon, which suffered when exposed to drought, acclimated when warming was the only stressor.
 Piñon retained hydrological functions including sap production to repel invaders.

 Los Alamos National Laboratory

 Los Alamos, NM 87545